 You can set your Samsung Galaxy smartphone to send repeat notifications until you read your text or message.
 On later models, you can also set which apps and messages to set on repeat.

-Please note: that using the inbuilt emoticons/smilies should not be chargeable when used in a normal length SMS (160 characters).
-If emojis from a third party keyboard are used these could turn your SMS into MMS which may be chargeable depending on network.
+Please note: using the inbuilt emoticons/smilies should not be chargeable when used in a normal length SMS (160 characters).
+If emojis from a third-party keyboard are used these could turn your SMS into MMS which may be chargeable depending on network.